5 MIN READ

 Related Article | How to Get an H1B Visa Interview Waiver

-If you’ve filed your petition or application through your local USCIS office, you may choose to request an update by mail.
-Keep in mind that this will be the slowest way to find out the status of your USCIS case.
+If you’ve filed your application petition or immigration application petition through your local USCIS field office, you may choose to request an update by mail.
+Keep in mind that this will be the slowest way to find out the case status update of your USCIS case and stay updated.

 Date of birth